gigz-fr/gigz-tracking/README.md

 });
 ```

-Don't forget to save the results of the GDPR modal in the cookies to avoid asking the user each time he will open the page.
+The RGPD popup will open only the first time.
+After that, the authorizations will be stored in cookies in order to avoid asking the user permissions again.